calee0316/cse110-w21-group3/README.md

 # Welcome to Internet Bowser's Mushroom Pomodoro Timer!

+Our source code for the product can be found in the [./timer](./timer) directory

 To see some of the videos that introduce our team members as well as how our product works, feel free to look through our Video section.

 To learn more about our team, the Pomodoro technique, and some of the tools we used, check out our Wiki page in the Team Wiki section.